A large brick home with a landscaped front yard, highlighting curb appeal and home aesthetics.

 1. Browse And Compare Investment Properties

-First, browse and compare investment properties – often the most tedious (but exciting!) part of buying and holding a real estate investment property.
-Knowing how to find investment properties for sale will be crucial.
-Have a real estate agent help you through online auctions or the multiple listing service (MLS), a database of real estate properties in a certain area.
-You can also drive around, talk to others in your area to get word-of-mouth recommendations, visit "for sale by owner" properties or check out pre-foreclosure, foreclosure or short sale options.
+If you want to get into buy and hold real estate investing, you’ll first need to browse and compare investment properties.
+Knowing how to find investment properties for sale will be crucial in this step, so you may want to have a real estate agent help you through online auctions or the multiple listing service (MLS).
+You can also drive around, get word-of-mouth recommendations from friends and family, visit "for sale by owner" properties or check out pre-foreclosure, foreclosure or short sale options.

 Consider the location of the investment property, the potential future housing market conditions in the area and the property's appreciation when finding an investment property.

-Consider the return on your investment (ROI) by estimating your annual rental income and annual expenses.
+You’ll also want to consider the return on your investment (ROI) by estimating your annual rental income and annual expenses.
 Subtract your annual net rental income from your annual expenses to determine your net operating income (NOI).
 Figure out your total cash investment, including down payment, repairs, property taxes and closing costs.
-Divide NOI by this figure to learn your ROI.
+Divide your NOI by this figure to learn your ROI.

 Note that prior to browsing and comparing investment properties, it's a good idea to get preapproved for a mortgage (unless you plan to buy the property in cash).
 An approval letter can help you keep the right budget in mind for your property search and help sellers see you as a legitimate buyer.